mkjpollock/Lone-Fir-grave-info/README.md

 Graves: Users with correct permissions can create graves.
 Users with admin status and users that have created the grave can update graves.
 Graves have a database table for basic information and additional tables for data that can have multiple values.

-AWS storage connected, Deployed to Heroku.
+AWS storage connected, deployed to Heroku.

 ## ToDos
 ----------------